qbead/qbeadWebsite/content/book/compass.md

 ## Compass with automatic calibration

-Now, instead of recording all of this data and processing it in order to correct our magnetic field measurements, we can instruct the SpinWheel to continuously correct itself.
+Now, instead of recording all of this data and processing it in order to correct our **magnetic field measurements**, we can instruct the SpinWheel to continuously correct itself.
-Initially, such an automatic correction will be significantly off, but after a few seconds of playing with the device, it will have measured enough data in order to perform accurate corrections.
+Initially, such an automatic correction will be significantly off, but after a few minutes of playing with the device, it will have measured enough data in order to perform accurate corrections.
+This correction procedure is known as calibration.

 The code below works by first storing the biggest and smallest measurements for each axis of the magnetic sensor.
-Then we use these maxima and minima, to find the offset of the sphere along each axis, and correct for it.
+Then we use these maxima and minima to find the offset of the sphere along each axis and correct for it.
+You should see some of the small LEDs on your SpinWheel light up and point north.
+You can also find this code in

-The code below, does exactly this.
-You can also find it in
 [`Examples → SpinWearables → Compass →  Calibrated_Compass`](/codedoc/examples/Compass/Calibrated_Compass/Calibrated_Compass.ino.html).

 ```c++